elmogallen/netinterviewquestions/README.md

 Book
 --------
-I also wrote a book in 2011 first, then wrote the app to go along with it:
+I wrote a book (How to Find and Land a Microsoft.NET Development Job) first, then wrote the app to go along with it:

 http://www.amazon.com/Find-Land-Microsoft-NET-Development-ebook/dp/B004ZR17FG/